-Each of these chronic disease associated with PCOS is explained in detail below:
+Each of these chronic diseases associated with Polycystic ovarian syndrome is explained in detail below:

 Abnormal Lipids in PCOS

-Dyslipidemia is a very common metabolic condition in women with polycystic ovary syndrome (PCOS).
-Women with Polycystic Ovarian Syndrome (PCOS) are prone to suffer from high LDL levels or “bad” cholesterol, which if failed to have controlled can lead to adverse cardiovascular outcomes.
+Dyslipidemia is a widespread metabolic condition in women with polycystic ovarian syndrome diseases.
+Women with Polycystic Ovarian Syndrome are prone to suffer from high LDL levels or “bad” cholesterol, which, if failed to have controlled, can lead to adverse cardiovascular outcomes.
 Conversely, women with PCOS also tend to have lowered levels of good cholesterol, which can further augment the risk of adverse cardiovascular outcomes.

-As a general rule, lower LDL levels and higher HDL levels are vital to maintaining a healthy cardiovascular system.
+As a general rule, lower LDL levels and higher HDL levels play a vital role in maintaining a healthy cardiovascular system.

-Polycystic Ovarian Syndrome sufferers are prone to hyperinsulinemia, means extremely high levels of insulin the blood, which causes the liver to secrete more lipids causing a high risk for heart diseases.
+Polycystic Ovarian Syndrome sufferers are prone to hyperinsulinemia, which means exceptionally high levels of insulin the blood, which causes the liver to secrete more lipids causing a high risk for heart diseases.

-Polycystic Ovarian Syndrome and insulin resistance are frequently found to co-exist, sharing a common factor.
-Insulin is a hormone which is produced by the pancreas, a gland in the abdomen programmed to perform several functions, one of the vital one being controlling blood glucose levels.
-It is secreted typically in response to high glucose levels in blood, which then under the controlled action of insulin gets absorbed within the cells and used for energy production.
-Women with PCOS frequently have insulin resistance, meaning the body fails to effectively response to insulin, thus loosing firm control over the blood glucose levels.
-The sluggish response will cause larger and larger amounts of insulin to be required before glucose is taken into the body tissues, and eventually a change in the way the body deals with sugar.
+Polycystic Ovarian Syndrome and insulin resistance co-exist and share a common factor.
+Insulin is a hormone that is produced by the pancreas, a gland in the abdomen programmed to perform several functions.
+It is secreted typically in response to high glucose levels in the blood, which then under the controlled action of insulin gets absorbed within the cells and used for energy production.
+Women with polycystic ovarian syndrome chronic problems frequently have insulin resistance, meaning the body fails to respond to insulin, thus losing firm control over the blood glucose levels adequately.
 Consistently high levels of glucose in the blood can lead to diabetes.

-Insulin is known as an appetite stimulant, and people with high insulin levels frequently experience craving for sugar and sweet substances, which can further lead to high glucose levels in the blood worsening diabetes and associated complications.
+Insulin is known as an appetite stimulant, and people with high insulin levels frequently experience a craving for sugar and sweet substances, which can further lead to high glucose levels in the blood, worsening diabetes, and associated complications.

 Pre-Diabetes & PCOS

-A condition called pre-diabetes, increases the risk for type 2 diabetes and other metabolic conditions.
+A condition called pre-diabetes increases the risk of type 2 diabetes and other metabolic conditions.
 During this stage, which can last as long as 10 to 12 years, the body is no longer as sensitive to insulin as it may have been before.

-Pre-diabetes is a condition lasting for 10-12 years; although blood glucose levels are normal, the body’s cells start progressively reducing their response to insulin, which can eventually lead to development of type-2 diabetes in future.
-Thus, although insulin is present it fails to maintain normal glucose level in body because body does to respond to insulin, thus, upholding high glucose levels in the blood.
+Pre-diabetes is a condition lasting for 10-12 years.
+However, blood glucose levels are normal; the body’s cells start progressively reducing their response to insulin, which can eventually lead to the development of type-2 diabetes in the future.
 As PCOS is a recognized risk factor for type-2 diabetes, it further mandates for women with PCOS to follow-up on their blood sugar levels regularly.

-Close to half of the women with Polycystic Ovarian Syndrome are at high risk of insulin resistance and ultimately falling prey to a type-2 diabetes mellitus which is a life-long condition, needing interventions to maintain blood glucose levels to normal and reduce the intensity of complications.
-Hence, as the risk is proven in PCOS women, your doctor will recommend you going for regular blood tests to keep a check on your blood sugar levels and also for your doctor to monitor for these risks and take appropriate measures if abnormalities are found.
+50% of the women with Polycystic Ovarian Syndrome chronic diabetes are at high risk of insulin resistance.
+Consequently, falling prey to a type-2 diabetes mellitus, which is a life-long condition, requires interventions to maintain blood glucose levels to normalize and reduce the intensity of complications.

 Prevention of Diabetes in PCOS

-Unfortunately, diabetes doesn’t have any cure but the good news is that we can take appropriate measures to prevent it from happening.
-First and foremost, please follow your doctor’s advice with regards to the same.
-Maintain a healthy life-style- which includes regular physical exercise, balanced diet, and mentally stress-free condition.
+Unfortunately, diabetes doesn’t have any cure, but the good news is that we can take appropriate measures to prevent it from happening.
+First and foremost, please follow your doctor’s advice concerning the same.
+Maintain a healthy lifestyle, which includes regular physical exercise, a balanced diet, and mentally stress-free condition.

-Exercise regularly and to know which kind of exercises may best suit your health condition, age, and your physical needs, approach your doctor and follow his recommendations.
+Exercise regularly and to know which kind of exercises are the best suitable for your health condition, age, and your physical needs, approach your doctor and follow his recommendations.
 Have a balanced-low fat, low sugar diet.
-Maintain a stress-free state of mind, through pursuing hobbies, medication, and developing techniques to effectively manage stress.
+Maintain a stress-free state of mind through pursuing hobbies, medication, and developing techniques to manage stress effectively.

-In fact, women who experience PCOS in young adulthood are at an elevated risk for diabetes and potentially fatal heart problems later in life.
+Women who experience polycystic ovarian syndrome diseases in young adulthood are at an elevated risk for diabetes and potentially fatal heart problems later in life.

 Cardiac Problems in PCOS

-Women with PCOS are at double the risk of atherosclerosis (plaque deposits in the arteries), than women without the syndrome, according to a new study.
-It severely raises the risk for coronary heart disease and stroke.
-Numerous studies previously published have shown that PCOS sufferers, due to several underlying symptoms of PCOS such as high blood pressure, excessive fat around the abdomen (obesity), high levels of blood fats (lipids), and diabetes etc. are already at an all-time high risk for heart disease and stroke.
+Women with PCOS are at the double risk of atherosclerosis (plaque deposits in the arteries) than women without the syndrome, according to a new study.
+It severely raises the risk of coronary heart disease and stroke.

-However, to get a firm control on these symptoms and manage them effectively, a multi-dimensional approach towards this problem is necessary.
-A complete system, is required to address these issues.
+However, to get firm control of these symptoms and manage them effectively, a multi-dimensional approach towards this problem is necessary.
+A complete system is required to address these issues.
 This system should include nutraceuticals (vitamins, minerals, amino acids, enzymes, and botanicals formulated to address specific conditions), a realistic exercise program, nutritional guidance and a support network that will help you change unhealthy lifestyle.